jp-um/university_of_malta_LaTeX_dissertation_template/README.md

 ### My supervisor(s) says section X should be named Y.  What should I do?

 It is always counter-productive to **not** listen to your supervisor.
 This is a generic template, and your specific use-case may have different requirements.
 For example, in some departments it is common to have a "Methodology" section instead of the (more experimental) "Materials & Methods".
 Elsewhere, the "Evaluation" section is sometimes merged in the "Results and Discussion" chapter.
 Some faculties require a standard cover page.
 This template is very flexible, and any changes are easy/trivial to make.
 The important thing is to use good judgement and that **you follow your supervisor's advice**.

+### For references, which is better [42] or [Ebejer et al., 2016]?

+Many computational scientists are used to the IEEE referencing style with numbers, i.e. `[42]`.
+But there is a reason why `plannat` is superior.
+Your examiners (and supervisors) will be well aquainted with the research area and will know which are the main papers you should have read (and cited).
+If you use the numbered referencing, the examiner has to keep cross-referencing the *References* section.
+This is not the case when using the name of the author and year directly in the citation.
+Moreover, it is easier for the examiner to realize when you are mis-citing an author.
+Modern typsetting is moving in this direction.